wlsnmrk/Chickensoft.Log/README.md

 > may not.
 For instance, the `TraceWriter` has separate channels for regular log
 > messages, warnings, and errors.
 The `FileWriter` has only one channel, the
 > file it's writing to.
 Warnings and errors can still be distinguished by the
-> label the formatter gives them.
+> label the formatter gives them, even if directed to the same channel as regular
+> log messages.

 ### Formatting

-Optionally, when constructing a log, you can provide an `ILogFormatter` that the log will use to format each log message.
+Optionally, when constructing a log, you can provide an `ILogFormatter` that the log will use to format each message.
 (The formatted message should include the log's name, the level of the message, and the message itself.)

 ```csharp